Learn how easy it is to make an All Natural Easter Egg Dye using only Onion Skins and Vinegar.

-- Easter Egg Dyeing Supplies
+- Egg Dyeing Supplies

 - How to Dye Easter Eggs with Onion Skins

-- Wrap the Eggs for Dyeing
+- Wrap the Eggs in Fabric

-- Set the Natural Easter Egg Dye
+- Set the Natural Dye

-- Unwrap the Dyed Easter Eggs
+- Unwrap the Dyed Eggs

-What are Onion Skin Easter Eggs?
+What are Onion Dyed Eggs?

 we may receive a small commission.
 See full Disclosure here for details.

-Easter Egg Dyeing Supplies:
+Egg Dyeing Supplies:

 How to Dye Easter Eggs with Onion Skins

-The steps for making onion skin Easter Eggs are very simple.
-Basically, all you have to do is cover the eggs with lots of onion skins and wrap some fabric around the egg to hold the onion skins in place.
-Then, all you do is boil the eggs the same way you normally would except you add a little white vinegar to the water.
+This fabric will create close contact between the egg and the onion peels and hold everything in place.
+Then, all you do is boil/simmer the eggs the same way you normally would except that you add a little white vinegar to the water.